XxAlonexX/Blender/README.md

 - Ensuring Hina’s softer features remained visually distinct yet true to anime styles required careful attention to texturing and shading balance.
 - Managing physics for flowing garments posed challenges, overcome by iterative simulation tweaking and weight painting.
 ![Image Hina](./Images/Screenshot%20(337).png)

+## Check Out More
+If you are intrested then also checkout my https://github.com/XxAlonexX/Blender-Environments